 Escape the city to nearby Mt Coot-tha for stunning views of Brisbane and explore the Mt Coot-tha Aboriginal Art Trail for free.
 The bush trail, just off the Summit Track, will take you along a 1.5km journey showcasing tree carvings, rock paintings and etchings, rock arrangements and more.
 It’s a great way to learn how the traditional owners of the land passed cultural information throughout history.

-4. Ultimate learning experience at Queensland Museum and Sciencentre
+4. The ultimate learning experience at Queensland Museum and Sciencentre

 Especially great for kids of all ages and sizes (yes, that means you, ya big kid!) the Queensland Museum and Sciencentre are home to a range of permanent and rotating exhibits.
 It’s a great way to get hands-on with fun exhibitions while doing some sneaky learning in the process.
 My favourite part is the giant dinosaurs!
 You’ll find some parts are free while others require admission.